Double well potentials and quantum gates: Abstract

-\textit{ Abstract:}
+\section{Abstract}

-The quantum system of particles in a double well potential is a widely studied and extremely useful example for understanding quantum mechanics.
-This simple system has recently been used in theoretical proposals and related experiments as a way to make quantum logic gates for ultra-cold atoms confined in optical lattices (periodic potentials arising from the interaction of atoms with standing waves of laser light).
-Such quantum gates are the fundamental building blocks for quantum information processing; in this context the regular array of cold atoms in the optical lattice serves as the quantum register.
-The purpose of this paper is to explain how this current research can be understood in terms of well-known principles for systems of identical particles, and hence furnish an up-to-date example for the teaching of quantum mechanics.\\
+A system of particles in a double well potential is a widely studied and useful example for understanding quantum mechanics.
+This simple system has recently been used in theoretical proposals and related experiments as a way to make quantum logic gates for ultracold atoms confined in optical lattices.
+Such quantum gates are the fundamental building blocks for quantum information processing; in these proposals a regular array of cold atoms in an optical lattice serves as the quantum register.
+We explain how this research can be understood in terms of well-known principles for systems of identical particles.